Featured Speakers

 Tuesday, October 1 | 2:30-3:45 p.m.

-Today and in the future of work, the most in-demand skill will never be the one you have now — it’s the one you can develop tomorrow.
-Humans have an unmatched ability to learn and adapt, from living in climates previously uninhabitable to creating tools that can, at first blush, seem to outperform our abilities.
-Consider the ATM released about 50 years ago.
-When ATMs became widespread, it was assumed the position of bank teller would be outsourced to history, when in fact the position of bank teller has grown continuously and slightly faster than the labor force as a whole.
-While tellers required per branch declined, the demand for branches increased, and along with it the demand for bank tellers.
+The most in-demand skill, both today and in the future, won’t be the one you have now — it’s the one you can develop tomorrow.
+Driven by our innate curiosity, humans possess an unparalleled ability to learn and adapt, from thriving in previously uninhabitable climates to creating tools that initially seem to surpass our capabilities.
+Take the ATM, introduced about 50 years ago.
+When ATMs became widespread, it was assumed that the role of the bank teller would become obsolete.
+Yet, the position of bank teller has not only persisted but has grown slightly faster than the overall labor force.
+Although the number of tellers required per branch has declined, the increased demand for branches has driven up the need for bank tellers.
+Curiosity is also the foundation of empathy and connection — the key forces needed to mend our polarized society and unlock our unparalleled capacity to connect and collaborate with technology and with each other.

 What does all this mean?
 It means that the future of work is human.
-Once we escape our outdated seeking of single-disciplinary skill sets in fear of being replaced by technology, we can focus on developing our uniquely human skills, notably our ability to learn and adapt to emerging technologies.
+Once we move beyond the outdated pursuit of single-disciplinary skill sets — rooted in fear of being replaced by technology and suspicion of one another — we can focus on developing our uniquely human skills.
+These include our abilities to learn and adapt, connect, collaborate and explore emerging technologies, all with the goal of continuing to improve the human condition.

 About Heather McGowan:

-Future-of-work strategist Heather E. McGowan helps leaders prepare their people and organizations for the post pandemic world.
-As a keynote speaker, she gives lucidity to complex topics through her research-rich graphic frameworks and powerful metaphors.
-In 2017, LinkedIn ranked her as its #1 global voice for education, and in 2020, she was listed by Forbes as one of the Top 50 Female Futurists.
-She is the coauthor of The Adaptation Advantage and The Empathy Advantage.
+Future-of-work strategist Heather E. McGowan helps leaders prepare their people and organizations for the augmented era.
+As a keynote speaker, she brings clarity to complex topics through her research-rich graphic frameworks and powerful metaphors.
+McGowan has been named the #1 global voice for education (LinkedIn), and as one of the Top 50 Female Futurists (Forbes).
+She is the coauthor of both The Adaptation Advantage and The Empathy Advantage.